Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-automated-backups-on-a-vps/guide.en-gb.md

 It is not necessary to completely overwrite your existing service with a restoration.
 The "Mounting" option allows you to access the backup data to retrieve your files.

 > [!warning]
+>
 > OVHcloud provides services for which you are responsible with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function correctly.
 >
 > This guide is designed to help you with common tasks.
 Nevertheless, we recommend contacting a [specialist service provider](/links/partner) or reaching out to the [OVHcloud community](/links/community) if you encounter any difficulties.
 You can find more information in the [Go further](#go-further) section of this guide.
 >

+After selecting your VPS, click on the `Automated backup`{.action} tab in the horizontal menu.
 Click on `...`{.action} next to the backup you need to access and select `Mounting`{.action}.

 ![autobackupvps](images/backup_vps_step2.png){.thumbnail}